dzzh/RIBs-wiki/iOS-Tutorial-2.md

 }
 ```

-We'll also have to declare a two new private constant to hold the viewController and offGameBuilder:
+We'll also have to declare two new private constant to hold the viewController and offGameBuilder:
 ```swift
 // MARK: - Private